 This is an accordion element with a series of buttons that open and close related content panels.

-What should I wear to the career fairs?
+What should I wear to the Career Fair?

 We encourage students to wear business casual attire.
 A full suit isn’t necessary (unless you want to wear one)!